ColinKennedy/nvim2/README_6.md

-- Check if nvim-lint or null-ls has better tooling
- - If nvim-lint is better, consider manually adding its stuff into $PATH

 - <Space>G doesn't work if the current file isn't in a reasonable hunk (the fallback logic isn't working)
 - Might possibly also not be able to handle submodules as expected